Auto Insurance

 Factors that affect RV insurance premiums:

 1. Type of RV: The type of RV you have will affect your insurance premium.
-A Class A motorhome will generally have a higher premium than a travel trailer.
+A Class A motorhome will generally carry a higher premium than a travel trailer.

-2. Usage: How often do you use your RV, and for what purpose will it also affect your insurance premium?
+2. Usage: How often you use your RV, and for what purpose, will also affect your premium.

-3. Driving record: Your driving record will impact your insurance premium.
-A clean driving record will generally result in a lower premium.
+3. Driving record: A clean driving record will generally result in a lower premium.

-4. Location: Where your RV is parked and used will also impact your insurance premium.
-High-crime areas or areas prone to natural disasters will result in a higher premium.
+4. Location: Where your RV is parked and used matters.
+High-crime areas or regions prone to natural disasters tend to push premiums higher.

 Insurers such as Progressive, GEICO, and Nationwide each use proprietary rating models that weigh these factors differently, which is why quotes for the same RV can vary significantly from one carrier to another.
 The NAIC encourages consumers to compare at least three quotes before selecting a policy.